How To Get Started on Your Bible Journal

 Do you want to bring your Quiet Time to the next level?
-Having a Bible journal is the way to record what the Lord has impressed on your heart.
+Discover how you can Bible journal to record what the Lord has impressed on your heart.
 I have loved how I have grown in my relationship with Jesus by using this simple tool.

 I have been Bible journaling for several years and finally thought that I would share about HOW you can get started in this adventure.

 First off, there is no right way or wrong way to Bible journaling.